Sant'Agostino, Rome

-First conceived in 1286, the current basilica (completed in 1483) is known for its Roman renaissance architecture style; housing artwork by Caravaggio, Raphael, and Guercino; and being the final burial place of Augustine's mother Saint Monica.
+The Basilica of Saint Augustine of Hippo in the Campus Martius (Basilica di Sant'Agostino in Campo Marzio; Basilica Sancti Augustini in Campo Martio), more commonly known as Sant'Agostino, is a titular church in Rome, Italy.
+Dedicated to Saint Augustine of Hippo, it now serves as the motherhouse of the Order of Saint Augustine.
+The current basilica was completed in 1483 and is notable for its Renaissance architecture and artworks by Caravaggio, Raphael, and Guercino.
+Saint Monica, the mother of Saint Augustine, is buried here.
+On 29 October 1999, Pope John Paul II elevated the church to the rank of minor basilica.

 History

-The primitive St. Tryphon in Posterula Church was built at this site in AD 700s & was dedicated to the martyr St. Tryphon of Campsada.
-The Order of St. Augustine of the Catholic Church was founded at the Santa Maria del Popolo Basilica in Rome in 1244.
+The former parish of Saint Tryphon in Posterula Church was built at this site in 700 A.D. and was originally dedicated to the martyr Saint Tryphon of Campsada.
+The Order of Saint Augustine was founded at the Basilica of Santa Maria del Popolo in Rome in 1244.
 The Augustinian friars soon desired to have their main monastery and church closer to Vatican City.
 The Roman nobleman Egidio Lufredi donated land near here in Campo Marzio to the Augustinian friars in 1286.
 On 20 February 1287 Pope Honorius IV granted the St. Tryphon in Posterula Church to the Augustinian friars.

-The first basilica, commissioned by Pope Boniface VIII, was built here by the Augustinian friars in 1296-1446 right next to the St. Tryphon in Posterula Church.
+The first building structure was commissioned by Pope Boniface VIII, was built here by the Augustinian friars in 1296-1446 right next to the St. Tryphon in Posterula Church.
 The construction of the second (current) basilica began in 1479.
 It was commissioned by Pope Sixtus IV; designed by architect Baccio Pontelli (who also designed the Sistine Chapel); and funded by Cardinal Guillaume d'Estouteville.
 Its construction was completed in 1483.
 Giacomo di Pietrasanta (?-1495) built its façade by using travertine salvaged from the ruins of the Colosseum.
-Its façade reads: Guillermus de Estoutevilla, Episc[opus] Ostien[sis], Card[inalis] Rothomagen[sis], S[anctae] R[omanae] E[cclesiae], Camerarius, Fecit MCCCCLXXXIII = William d'Estouteville, Bishop of Ostia, Cardinal of Rouen of the Holy Roman Church, Camerlengo, Built This in 1483.
+Its façade reads the following:

-Its first restoration was completed in 1763 by Luigi Vanvitelli; its second restoration was completed in 1870; and its most recent restoration occurred in 1998-2000.
+Its first restoration was completed in 1763 by Luigi Vanvitelli; its second restoration was completed in 1870; and its most recent restoration occurred in 1998–2000.

 The title of Sant'Agostino has been held by Cardinal Jean-Pierre Ricard since 2006.
 It is the station church of the first Saturday in Lent.

-As of 2022, it is open to the public Monday-Saturday at 7:15 am - 12:00 pm and 4:00-7:30 pm.
-Tourists can not visit on Sundays when mass is held at 8:00 am, 10:00 am, 12:00 pm and 6:30 pm.